lucasschejtman/resttogql-workshop/instructions/content/30_part1_queries/32_changing_queries.md

 ## Our Goal

 The goal of this section is to change how the initial page loads.
-Currenly it is using the following RESTful endpoint /companies We want to change this to use oue new GraphQL schema that we looked at in the last section.
+Currenly it is using the following RESTful endpoint / companies.
+We want to change this to use our new GraphQL schema that we looked at in the last section.

 The good news is we can add this query is such a way to be able to query the existing REST endpoint - we do this by using an HTTP Resolver.